anthonymakela/anthonymakela.github.io/_posts/2019-07-30-Predicting-Stock-Prices-Using-LSTM-Networks.md

 ## Splitting the data into training and testing sets

 Working with time series has always represented a serious issue.
-The fact that the data is naturally ordered denies the possibility to apply the common Machine Learning Methods which by default tend to shuffle the entries losing the time information.
+The fact that the data is naturally ordered denies the possibility to apply the common machine learning methods which by default tend to shuffle the entries losing the time information.

-LSTM takes in a sequence of samples that is **chronologically connected**.
+LSTM takes in a sequence of samples that are chronologically connected.
 This means that the train/test data must be split in such a way as to respect the temporal ordering and the model is never trained on data from the future and only tested on data from the future.

 ```python